contagon/handbook/2020-12/12-primary.md

 #### 12.2.1.4 Personal Development

-In their efforts to become more like the Savior, children﻿—beginning in the year they turn 8﻿—are invited to set goals to grow spiritually, socially, physically, and intellectually (see [Luke 2:52](/study/scriptures/nt/luke/2.52?lang=eng#p52)).
+In their efforts to become more like the Savior, children—beginning in the year they turn 8—are invited to set goals to grow spiritually, socially, physically, and intellectually (see [Luke 2:52](/study/scriptures/nt/luke/2.52?lang=eng#p52)).
 With help from parents, children seek inspiration to discover what to work on.
 They make plans, act on their plans, and reflect on what they learn.
 Leaders offer support as needed.
 However, they should not track the children’s goals or progress.

 Beginning in the year they turn 8, children are encouraged to complete at least one goal in each of the four areas each year.
 They can use [Personal Development: Children’s Guidebook](/study/manual/personal-development-childrens-guidebook?lang=eng) to set and record goals.